 - 4. Evidence of suitability for new on-site wastewater treatment systems that, at a minimum, include: - A soil profile description from a representative drain-field site identified on the vicinity map that complies with standards published by the department of environmental quality; - b.
 Demonstration that the soil profile contains a minimum of four (4) feet of vertical separation distance between the bottom of the permeable surface of the proposed wastewater treatment system and a limiting layer; and - c.
 In cases in which the soil profile or other information indicates that ground water is within seven (7) feet of the natural ground surface, evidence that the ground water will not exceed the minimum vertical separation distance of four (4) feet. - 5.
 For new water supply systems, unless cisterns are proposed, evidence of adequate water availability: - a. obtained from well logs or testing of onsite or nearby wells; - b. obtained from information contained in published hydro-geological reports; or - c. as otherwise specified by rules adopted by the department of environmental quality pursuant to 76-4-104, MCA; - 6.
 Evidence of sufficient water quality in accordance with rules adopted by the Department of Environmental Quality pursuant to 76-4-104, MCA. - 7.
 Preliminary analysis of potential impacts to ground water quality from new wastewater treatment systems, using as guidance rules adopted by the board of environmental review pursuant to 75-5-301, MCA and 75-5-303, MCA related to standard mixing zones for ground water, source specific mixing zones, and non-significant changes in water quality.
 The preliminary analysis may be based on currently available information and must consider the effects of overlapping mixing zones from proposed and existing wastewater treatment systems within and directly adjacent to the subdivision.
-Instead of performing the preliminary analysis, the subdivider may perform a complete non-degradation analysis in the same manner as is required for an application that is reviewed under Title 76, Chapter 4. - J. Slope Map for showing slopes greater than 30% - K. Additional Material (as applicable): - 1.
-In areas where there is potential for landslides, slope instability or high ground water, provide a report by a qualified soil or geotechnical engineer indicating the locations, character and extent of all areas subject to said hazards. - When evidence of high groundwater or unstable soil is present provide a groundwater drainage mitigation plan prepared by a licensed professional engineer (PE) to mitigate the problem. - 3.
+Instead of performing the preliminary analysis, the subdivider may perform a complete non-degradation analysis in the same manner as is required for an application that is reviewed under Title 76, Chapter 4. - J. Slope Map for showing depicting slopes greater than 30% at a scale no smaller than 1:200. - K. Additional Material (as applicable): - 1.
+In areas where there is potential for landslides, slope instability or high ground water, provide a report by a qualified soil or geotechnical engineer indicating the locations, character and extent of all areas subject to said hazards. - 2.
+When evidence of high groundwater or unstable soil is present provide a groundwater drainage mitigation plan prepared by a licensed professional engineer (PE) to mitigate the problem. - 3.
 Floodplain Analysis - 4.
 Noxious Weed Assessment/Inventory - 5.
 Fire Risk Assessment

-- 6. Traffic Impact Analysis, if the proposed project generates 400 or more ADT on any one road based on a trip distribution analysis. - 7.
-If access to the subdivision is across private property not owned by the subdivider, provide evidence of legal access or describe how it will be obtained prior to filing the final plat. - 8.
-Existing covenants - 9.
+- 5.6.
+Assessment by the Asbestos Resource Program for the Libby/Troy area. - 6.7.
+Traffic Impact Analysis, if the proposed project generates 400 or more ADT on any one road based on a trip distribution analysis. - 7.8.
+If access to the subdivision is across private property not owned by the subdivider, provide evidence of legal access or describe how it will be obtained prior to filing the final plat. - 8.9.
+Existing covenants - 9.10.
 Variance requests.